See the Normandy D-Day landing beaches with an overnight in Bayeux

 The Normandy D-Day Tour Itinerary

-After a morning at the D Day museum, the D-Day landing beach portion of your tour lasts approximately four to five hours.
+After a morning at the D Day museum, the D-Day landing beach tour lasts approximately four to five hours.
 Transportation is provided in an air-conditioned minivan.
 Up to 8 persons maximum per van with a licensed, knowledgeable guide.

 The landing beach portion of your tour includes a visit to the following important Normandy D-Day sites: